Committee Chair: Jerry Powell and Scott Schaffer (email)

 Mission Statement: The Goose Hollow PLANNING Committee deals with questions of planning and development.
-It meets the second Thursday of every month at 7 PM in room 210 of the First United Methodist Church at SW 18th and Jefferson.
+It meets the first Wednesday of every month at 7 PM in room 110 of the First United Methodist Church at SW 18th and Jefferson.

 - MAC Club Apartments (Block 7): The MAC has signed a binding agreement with Mill Creek Development for a 265 residential apartment unit, 391 parking stall development (picture)

 - October 18, 2015: Developer presents the latest version (version 2) of the proposed apartments/parking development.

 - January 8, 2015: Developer withdraws application.
 It is likely that the developer will conduct a traffic study and then reapply within three months.

 - July 10, 2014: recommendation of the Hearings Officer to approve the zone change; the decision now goes to City Counsel for final approval.

 - May 21, 2014: city hearing to rule on zone change application (Rm.
 2500a of the Portland Building 1900 SW 4th Ave.)